The Letter People: Original program

-In Alpha Time, the two-dimensional portrait card characters were made into three-dimensional, inflatable, child-sized vinyl characters commonly known as "The Huggables", which were large enough for small children to hug (though there were smaller-sized Huggables as well).
-Eventually, Alan J. Pratt, Ph.D., a director and vice-president of NDE, Inc. approached KETC-TV, a PBS affiliate in St. Louis, Missouri, about creating a TV series based on the escapades of the Letter People.
-After five pilot programs were produced, Dr. Pratt approached the Council of Great City Schools (the 20 largest school districts in the US).
-Eventually, with the cooperation of the superintendents of the Council, NDE, and KETC-TV, a joint venture commenced.
-The series comprised sixty 15-minute episodes that became extremely popular nationwide with children who were learning to read.
-To ensure phonetic and linguistic accuracy in the television production process, Ruth Lerner from NDE served as the Editorial Supervisor.
-Pratt was the Curriculum Consultant for the TV series.
-Tom McDonough of KETC-TV was the series' writer-director.

-The program's basic concept was simple: Each letter of the English alphabet was represented by a unique character with traits derived from itself.
+Both program's basic concept was simple: Each letter of the English alphabet was represented by a unique character with traits derived from itself.
 The consonants were males (as the Letter Boys) and the vowels were females (as the Letter Girls, whom there could be no word without).
 Reiss-Weimann and Friedman also wrote two series of books about the characters, Read-to-Me (1972–1978) and Fables from the Letter People (1988–1989).
-Callen returned to illustrate all the books of the latter series.
-Each Letter Person also had an accompanying song (available on cassettes and vinyl record), and inflatable vinyl effigies in two sizes 12 to 14 in or 30 in a.k.a. "life-size") known as "Huggables".
+Liz Callen illustrated all the books of the latter series.
+Each Letter Person also had an accompanying song (available on cassette, eight track, and vinyl record), and inflatable vinyl effigies in two sizes 12 to 14 in or 30 in a.k.a. "life-size") known as "Huggables".
 Other merchandise included filmstrips, flash cards, giant picture cards, board games, puzzles, other educational vinyl records, and coloring sheets.
-Educators who adopted the program were trained in its implementation, and The Letter People was soon picked up by over 30,000 schools across the US.
+Educators who adopted the program were trained in its implementation, and The Letter People was soon picked up by over 37,000 schools across the US.

+Alpha One

+Alpha One, also known as Alpha One: Breaking the Code, was a first and second grade program introduced in 1968, and revised in 1974, that was designed to teach children to read and write sentences containing words containing three syllables in length and to develop within the child a sense of his own success and fun in learning to read by using the Letter People characters.
+Alpha One's game-like approach capitalized upon the child's sense of fun and imagination to develop interest in learning to read and spell.
+Learning letter symbols and sounds, mastering rules of word formation, and reading and writing are byproducts of the interaction between the child and his 26 "Letter People" friends, his participation in creative and dramatic play, his enjoyment of activities associated with specially developed filmstrips and recorded stories and rhymes, and his programmed success in a variety of visual and auditory discrimination "Letter People" games.
+This program is the precursor to the Alpha Time program.

+Contents of the Alpha One Kit

+Nearly all of the following materials have been described in conjunction with explaining the games and activities used during Alpha One lessons.
+In addition, teachers could also buy more materials through the NDE catalog along with the base program.
+The contents of the base Alpha One Kit are listed below with explanation: